IsaacAbrahamson/sideways/README.md

 sideways.moveRight()
 ```
 ### sideways.movePageToLeft(pageNumber)
 Takes a page and moves it to the left of the current page you are on. **Moving a page updates the DOM and might update the current page index you are on.
-Be sure to call and `sideways.getCurrentPage()` if you need to reference your new current page number.**
+Be sure to call `sideways.getCurrentPage()` if you need to reference your new current page number.**
 ```javascript
 sideways.movePageToLeft(0)
 sideways.moveLeft()
 ```
 ### sideways.movePageToRight(pageNumber)
 Takes a page and moves it to the right of the current page you are on. **Moving a page updates the DOM and might update the current page index you are on.
-Be sure to call and `sideways.getCurrentPage()` if you need to reference your new current page number.**
+Be sure to call `sideways.getCurrentPage()` if you need to reference your new current page number.**
 ```javascript
 sideways.movePageToRight(0)
 sideways.moveRight()